carlek/petrinet_producer_consumer/README.md

 1. **Producer and Consumer Functions**
    - The `producer` and `consumer` functions trigger transitions for the producer and consumer nodes, respectively.
 The shared state is updated between them.
+   - The two functions operate as contracts, and the two contracts behave differently:
+      - producer contract: simply generate a token.
+      - consumer contract: if token count is divisible by 3 then the tokens are 'consumed' based on the `doThingsAndUpdate` function described above.

 1. **Driver Function:**
    - The `driver` function orchestrates the interaction between the producer and consumer nodes in a loop.
 It iterates `n` times, calling the producer function and then alternating with the consumer function until the consumer's token count is zero.